-Finally, we are guided by our Vision: An inspiring picture of what our communities will look and feel like: Children educated close to where they live; Their younger siblings have access to childcare allowing their parents to work full time; Their older brothers and sisters enjoying real and worthwhile career opportunities; Families able to live in homes they can afford, with full access to essential services and infrastructure; Older people able to spend their later years properly cared for on the islands, with dignity and respect.
+Finally, we are guided by our Vision: An inspiring picture of what our communities will look and feel like: Children have full access to high quality education; Their younger siblings have access to childcare allowing their parents to work full time; Their parents, older brothers and sisters enjoying real and worthwhile career opportunities; Families able to live in homes they can afford, with full access to essential services and infrastructure; Older people able to spend their later years properly cared for on the islands, with dignity and respect.

-MICT is one of over 300 Development Trusts across Scotland: community-led organisations using enterprise, philanthropy, and creativity to drive local action.
+MICT is one of over 350 Development Trusts across Scotland: community-led organisations using enterprise, philanthropy, and creativity to drive local action.
 We share many common approaches and experiences.